 Figure 9.3.20-1 illustrates procedure for SEAL LMS to provide adaptive location configuration suggestion to the VAL server for the VAL UE for which VAL server has requested for adaptive reporting (as specified in clause 9.3.5).

-NOTE: The procedure is applicable to SEAL LM client-2 (as specified in above clause 9.3.5) if SEAL LM client-2 has requested adaptive reporting.
+NOTE: The procedure is applicable to SEAL location management clientg-2 (as specified in above clause 9.3.5) if SEAL location management clientg-2 has requested adaptive reporting.

 Pre-conditions: